I love knitting and creating but I’m IN LOVE with my husband. He is my friend, soulmate, and true love!

 Journeying thru the fiber world, learning new skills, being challenged and making connections.

-A blog about crochet, weaving, knitting and inspiration
+A blog about crochet, weaving, knitting and other crafts.

 Finding happiness one skein at a time